cynkra/tg.blockr/README.md

 This opens a visual interface in your web browser where you can:
 - Select from all available Thurgau datasets via dropdown
+- Choose between data lake (faster) or direct internet fetch
-- Choose whether to add human-readable labels
+- Add human-readable labels (when using direct fetch)
-- Enable/disable data validation
+- Enable/disable data validation (when using direct fetch)
 - Connect additional transformation and visualization blocks

 ## Available Datasets